Terms and conditions

 If Vapor barrier is rejected by client, by signing our contract, you, the client, agree that you were thoroughly explained about the importance of it and choose to reject it just the same.

 20. Time frame and delays – Time frame will always be given as working days.
 It will take X number of working days to complete your project.
 Weather and temperatures are a big factor in that.
-If it rains or temperature drops below X degrees unexpectedly, it will push the project back.
+If it rains or temperature drops below X degrees unexpectedly, or we have a heatwave, it will push the project back.
 Also, we are humans, we get sick, some of us may have families, children, they get sick.
 Things happen.
 If your child gets sick, you’d want your boss to understand that and respect the fact that you didn’t go to work in order to take care of your sick child.

 We expect that same understanding and respect from you as well.